-Rayo Vallecano v Barcelona
+Barcelona stunned by Rayo Vallecano

 Post update

 Attempt blocked.
-Nicolás González Iglesias (Barcelona) left footed shot from outside the box is blocked.
-Assisted by Sergiño Dest.
+Isi Palazón (Rayo Vallecano) left footed shot from the centre of the box is blocked.
+Assisted by Fran García.

 Post update

-Foul by Nicolás González Iglesias (Barcelona).
+Foul by Memphis Depay (Barcelona).

 Post update

-Santiago Comesaña (Rayo Vallecano) wins a free kick in the defensive half.
+Iván Balliu (Rayo Vallecano) wins a free kick in the defensive half.

-Attempt missed.
-Sergiño Dest (Barcelona) left footed shot from very close range is too high.
-Assisted by Memphis Depay.

-Attempt missed.
-Isi Palazón (Rayo Vallecano) left footed shot from outside the box is high and wide to the left.